ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 which I want to be considered correct across all projects.

 When writing posts, we can also override the language settings within a post using a special comment.
-For example if we want to use [English and Portugese for a post](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L44) we could add `<--- cSpell: language en,pt-->` to the document.
+For example if we want to use [English and Portuguese for a post](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L44) we could add `<--- cSpell: language en,pt-->` to the document.

 We can also include post-specific words to ignore, which is handy for acronyms.
 For example, if we wanted to [ignore the acronym `CSCW`](https://github.com/ropensci/roweb3/blob/98a419ebb3efc5dcecc35b05265e83e6baa4f32a/content/blog/2026-06-02-ftc-guide/index.en.md?plain=1#L76) we could use `<!--- cSpell: ignore CSCW --->`.

+Spell check issues pop up as a warning in my text window, or as a list under "Spell Checker Issues By File" my lower window pane so I can review them, add them to word lists, or just mentally ignore them.

 ### Vale